Safet Sušić: Évian

 On 13 July 2015, Sušić was named manager of French Ligue 2 club Évian.
 On his debut he registered a draw.
 After the first four rounds, his new side registered four drawn games.

 On 11 January 2016, Sušić was sacked by Évian due to a run of poor results at the club.
 After 20 rounds, the club was placed 13th on the table and were eliminated from the Coupe de la Ligue at the third round.
 He was replaced by Romain Revelli.

 Alanyaspor

 On 27 January 2017, Sušić signed a contract with Alanyaspor until June 2018.
 He was sacked on 25 December 2017 because of a string of poor results.

 Akhisarspor

-On 30 June 2018, Sušić was named new manager of Turkish Cup winner Akhisarspor.
+On 30 June 2018, Sušić was appointed manager of Turkish Cup winners Akhisarspor.

-After about a month and a half, Akhisarspor as cup winners, participated in the Turkish Super Cup match against league champions Galatasaray.
+In August 2018, as cup winners, Akhisarspor participated in the Turkish Super Cup match against league champions Galatasaray.
 The result after full-time was 1–1, but Akhisar won 5–4 on penalties.
-That was Akhisar's second mayor trophy in the club's history and the first in Sušić's managerial career.
+This was Akhisar's second mayor trophy in the club's history and the first in Sušić's managerial career.

-On 17 September 2018, after only collecting two points in five games in the league, Sušić was sacked.
+On 17 September 2018, after collecting two points in five games in the league, Sušić was sacked.